msiemsen/msiemsen.github.io/classes.md

 **Tools**

 Bring a 10 to 6 point saw that needs to be sharpened and a saw vise if you have one, an 8 point saw is best.
 If you don't have a saw you want to practice on Mike has some practice saws.
 You can bring extra saws for evaluation.
 Many students bring an 8 point crosscut saw and a 5 or 5 1/2 point ripsaw and sharpen them both!
+Some find that magnifiers help.

 ## Build a Small Sea Chest